kitloong/laravel-app-logger/README.md

         'enabled' => env('RUN_QUERY_LOG', false),

         /*
-         * The log profile which determines whether a request should be logged.
+         * The log profile which determines whether query should be logged.
          * It should implement `QueryLogProfile`.
          */
         'log_profile' => \KitLoong\AppLogger\QueryLog\LogProfile::class,

         /*
-         * The log writer used to write the request to a log.
+         * The log writer used to write the query to a log.
          * It should implement `QueryLogWriter`.
          */
         'log_writer' => \KitLoong\AppLogger\QueryLog\LogWriter::class,